-Hemp and Cannabis: Is there any difference?
+Hemp and Cannabis: Whats the difference?

 “Both hemp varieties and marijuana varieties are of the same genus, Cannabis, and the same species, Cannabis sativa.
 Further, there are countless varieties that fall into further classifications within the species Cannabis Sativa.”